joryleech/chatgpt-godot/README.md

 * Activate Advanced Settings in Project Settings
 * Enter your API key in the new setting found ``Project > Project Settings > General > Addons > Chat Gpt > API Key``

-Note: Proxying is in development and recommended for non-internal tools.

 ## Usage